LethalCompanyCommunity/ModdingWiki/docs/user-guide/installation/installing-songs.md

 1. Download the custom song - it will generally be some kind of archive file, usually ending in `.zip`.

-2. Extract the contents of the archive file directly into the `BepInEx/CustomSongs` folder that got created when you first ran the game with TrombLoader installed.
+2. Extract the contents of the archive file directly into the `BepInEx/CustomSongs` folder in the r2modman profile directory.

 ![BepInEx Extraction Preview](../docs/files/customsongextract.png)